 Retinitis pigmentosa as a clinical entity was originally described in 1853, but the name was not attached to the disease until 1857.
 Considered by most to be a misnomer, the term retinitis persists today, even though inflammation has only a small role in the natural progression of the disease.
-Retinitis pigmentosa (RP) is not a single entity, but rather a group of disorders which produce gradual loss of vision.
+Retinitis pigmentosa (RP) is not a single entity, but rather a group of disorders which produce a gradual loss of vision.
 Also known as hereditary retinal dystrophy, it affects 1 in every 4000 people in the United States, and approximately one in 5000 worldwide, making RP the most common inherited disease of the retina.
 It is usually bilateral, but there have been reports of unilateral eye involvement with RP.
 While it may present and progress with a variety of clinical manifestations, the first symptom of RP is generally nyctalopia, or loss of night vision, which is followed by a gradual narrowing of the visual fields.
 Over time, depending on the severity and rate of progression of the disease, tunnel vision or complete vision loss can be the result.
 As the disease progresses, other features may develop as well, including loss of accurate color discrimination, and eventual loss of visual acuity.
-Most patients will maintain some light perception even with late stage RP, as the macula continues to function.
+Most patients will maintain some light perception even with late-stage RP, as the macula continues to function.
 Perhaps the most unsettling late effect of RP is the development of photopsia (perceived flashes of light), likely due to sensory deprivation.
 This may even progress to the point of visual hallucinations.

 The disease may involve vision loss alone, and in this event is referred to as "nonsyndromic" RP.
 The majority of RP cases, about 70% to 80%, fall into the nonsyndromic category.
 When RP occurs in conjunction with systemic disease, it is termed "syndromic" RP.
 The most common form of syndromic RP is Usher syndrome, which involves a neurosensory hearing loss in association with vision loss.

 Genetic mutations responsible for retinitis pigmentosa produce biochemical dysfunction specifically affecting rod photoreceptors in the retina.
 Defects may be associated with multiple pathways of injury including apoptosis, light damage, ciliary transport dysfunction, and endoplasmic reticulum stress.
 The common result of all the possible pathways is the death of the rod photoreceptors.
 Since the rods are responsible for low-light vision, the ever-increasing loss of these cells produces the characteristic night blindness associated with RP and a gradual diminution of peripheral vision.
-Eventually, the destruction of large numbers of rods has a deleterious effect on the retinal pigment epithelium (RPE) and begins to affect cone photoreceptors as well adversely.
+Eventually, the destruction of large numbers of rods has a deleterious effect on the retinal pigment epithelium (RPE) and begins to affect cone photoreceptors as well.
 As cones begin to succumb to the toxic environment created by progressive cell death in the retina, dyschromatopsia, or disturbance of color perception, may develop.

 More than 100 genetic loci on 50 different genes have been found to cause multiple patterns of inheritance and expression for retinitis pigmentosa.
 Approximately 20% of RP cases are autosomal recessive, with 10% to 20% autosomal dominant, and 10% X-linked recessive.
 The remaining cases are termed sporadic, and no family history or known molecular basis is found.